Swiss attorney general halts Iran talks political espionage case

-ZURICH (Reuters) - Switzerland's attorney general has halted an investigation into suspected espionage at a Geneva hotel, which was opened a month after talks on Iran's nuclear plans took place, but Austria said it was investigating possible spying at later talks in Vienna.
+ZURICH, Nov 3 (Reuters) - Switzerland's attorney general has halted an investigation into suspected political espionage at a Geneva hotel, which was opened a month after talks on Iran's nuclear plans took place.

-There was a lack of evidence about the people behind the spying, the Office of the Attorney (OAG) said.
-It opened criminal proceedings in May 2015 after malware was discovered on computers in the hotel.
+There was a lack of evidence about the people behind the spying, the Office of the Attorney (OAG, said.

 "Investigations revealed that a significant number of computers (servers and clients) at a hotel in Geneva had been infected with a form of malware," OAG said in a statement on Thursday.
 "This malware was developed for the purposes of espionage, and is basically used to gather data from the computers infected."